whubsch/tigerking/README.md

 ## Contributing

 Issues and pull requests are welcome.
-Please read CONTRIBUTING.md for details.

 ## License

-MIT
+MIT.
+See [LICENSE.md](LICENSE.md) for details.